Anhui University: Campus

 The university has four campuses.
 The main campus covers an area of 55 ha, two branch campuses are 30 ha and the new campus is about 200 ha.
 The university consists of 18 schools, 44 departments, 65 undergraduate programs, 119 master's degree programs, 16 Ph.D. programs, one post-doctorate scientific research work station, two state-level disciplines and 12 provincial-level disciplines.
 The university has a staff of 2399 including 210 professors and 490 associate professors.
 The student population totals 28143 including 6466 mature students.

 Library

 The university library has a collection of more than 1.75 million books and over 7000 Chinese and foreign periodicals.
 There are two libraries in both the main campus and the new campus.

 Department structure

-Anhui University consists of 18 schools, 44 departments, 65 undergraduate programs, 119 master's degree programs, 16 PhD programs, one post-doctorate research flow work station, four professional master's degree programs, two state-level disciplines and 12 provincial-level disciplines.
-The university has a staff of 2399 consisting of 210 professors and 490 associate professors.
-The student population totals 28143 including 6466 mature students.